Noteworthy-Extension/Noteworthy-App/README.md

     </li>

     <li>
-      Go to the <a href="https://example.com">Github Pages</a> and drag the link that says "bookmarklet" into your bookmarks bar.
+      Go to the Github Pages and drag the link that says "bookmarklet" into your bookmarks bar.
 (If it is hidden, press Ctrl + Shift + B).
     </li>
   </ul>